 Azithromycin (Into the eye)

-Treats conjunctivitis ("pink eye") caused by certain kinds of bacteria.
+Treats bacterial conjunctivitis (pink eye).
 This medicine is a macrolide antibiotic.

 When This Medicine Should Not Be Used

 - First 2 days: Use 1 drop in the morning and 1 drop in the evening.
 Wait 8 to 12 hours after your morning drop before you use another drop in the evening.